fedoranimus/todoist-api/source/includes/_webhooks.md

 ### Failed Delivery
-When an event notification failed to be delivered to your webhook callback URL endpoint (i.e. due to server error, network failure, incorrect response...etc), it would be re-delivered after 15 mins, and each notification would be re-delivered for at most three times.
+When an event notification failed to be delivered to your webhook callback URL endpoint (i.e. due to server error, network failure, incorrect response, etc), it would be re-delivered after 15 mins, and each notification would be re-delivered for at most three times.

 __Your callback endpoint must respond with a HTTP 200 when receiving an event notification request.__ A response other than HTTP 200 would be considered as failed delivery, and the notification would be delivered again.